jiajiagao1231/electrooptical-materials/README.md

     - Click on the title box and name it (labeled as 1 in Figure 2).

     ## Structure File Setup
     - Click on the box next to "Structure file type" under the "Molecular structure" section (labeled as 2 in Figure 2).
-Default is XYZ.
+Default is xyz.
     - Click on the box next to "Structure file" under the "Molecular structure" section (labeled as 3 in Figure 2).
 Choose and upload the xyz file, or manually enter the file path.

 3. **Select Additional Parameters**